Beware of Unnecessary X-Rays

 While imaging provides a detailed description (at least with MRI) of a person’s spinal structures, so-called abnormal findings are increasingly prevalent with age in asymptomatic populations and correlate poorly with a person’s level of pain and disability.

 Patient interpretation of images, the accompanying report and explanation of their meaning can lead to beliefs that their spine is damaged and structurally vulnerable, resulting in fear and subsequent avoidance and protective behaviours.

-Furthermore, another paper written in 2018 was also warned us away from routine imaging.
-The article by Jenkins et al, Current evidence for spinal X-ray use in the chiropractic profession: a narrative review states “ in the vast majority of cases who present to chiropractors, the potential benefit from spinal X-rays does not outweigh the potential harms.
-Spinal X-rays should not be performed as a routine part of chiropractic practice, and the decision to perform diagnostic imaging should be informed by evidence based clinical practice guidelines and clinician judgement.”
+Furthermore, another paper written in 2018 had also warned us away from routine imaging.
+The article by Jenkins et al, Current evidence for spinal X-ray use in the chiropractic profession: a narrative review states “in the vast majority of cases who present to chiropractors, the potential benefit from spinal X-rays does not outweigh the potential harms.
+Spinal X-rays should not be performed as a routine part of chiropractic practice, and the decision to perform diagnostic imaging should be informed by evidence-based clinical practice guidelines and clinician judgement.”

 At Farrelly Chiropractic we will not order imaging initially unless we deem a need for it.
-This will sometimes occur if you progressive weakness of muscles strength and your condition is worsening over time.
-When this occurs we will send you for an MRI as this shows far more detail of discs and other soft tissues not seen on x-ray.
+This will sometimes occur if your progressive weakness of muscle strength and your condition is worsening over time.
+When this occurs, we will send you for an MRI as this shows far more detail of discs and other soft tissues not seen on the x-ray.
 If we feel that you may have a compression fracture, coccyx fracture or hip which is degenerating you may be sent for x-rays.

 Darlow, B., Forster, B. B., O’Sullivan, K., & O’Sullivan, P. (2017).
 It is time to stop causing harm with inappropriate imaging for low back pain.
 British Journal of Sports Medicine, 51(5), 414–415. http:// doi.org/10.1136/bjsports-2016-096741